EthanD57/Database-Group/Phase 4/README.md

 Ethan Defilippi - ecd57 </p>

 <p>
-  Note that we fixed all of the following functions for this phase:
+  Note that we fixed all of the following functions for this phase: <br>
-  Phase 2: searchSongs
+  Phase 2: searchSongs <br>
-  Phase 3: rankArtists, dbotifyWrapped, priceIncrease, connectedArtists
+  Phase 3: rankArtists, dbotifyWrapped, priceIncrease, connectedArtists <br>
 </p>

 <p>